bkachava/dataviz/d3times/README.md

      ![part7](images/correlations.png)

-  - The scatter plot and the rest of the elements of the page are __responsive__, usign a function of D3.js and Bootstrap elements, respectively.
+  - The scatter plot and the rest of the elements of the page are __responsive__, using a function of D3.js and Bootstrap elements, respectively.
+Also, the circles' radius and the labels' font size are reduced when the user resizes the window.

     ![part8](images/responsive.png)

     ![part9](images/responsive_2.png)